sri96/bello/README.md

 Bello
 =====

 Bello is a simple code formatting utility written in Ruby.
+The project is stable but still needs some minute fixes.

 **Authors: Adhithya Rajasekaran, Sri Madhavi Rajasekaran**